-Among the E.U.’s key targets are to make at least 40 percent cuts in greenhouse gas emissions below 1990 levels, make improvements by at least 32.5 percent in energy efficiency and increase reliance on renewable energy sources to at least 32 percent of all power needs.
+The E.U.’s key targets include cutting greenhouse gas emissions by at least 4o percent below 1990 levels, improving energy efficiency by at least 32.5 percent and increasing reliance on renewable energy for all power needs by at least 32 percent.

-The EIB’s board of directors is scheduled to discuss the draft energy lending policy on September 10.
-If it is adopted, the bank said, the final version of the policy will be published on EIB’s website.
+The EIB’s board of directors was scheduled to discuss the draft energy lending policy on September 10.
+If it is adopted, the bank said, the final version will be published on EIB’s website.

 “The global energy sector is set for profound change.
 The European Union is at the forefront of this transformation.
 It has adopted measures to deliver ambitious climate and energy targets for 2030 and a new energy rulebook called Clean Energy for All Europeans,” the bank said in a statement.

-The draft energy lending policy was published after what EIB called an extensive public consultation on its energy lending policy during the first quarter of this year.
-As the world’s largest multilateral financial institution, the Luxembourg-based bank is one of the biggest providers of climate finance.
+The draft energy lending policy was published after what EIB called an extensive public consultation during the first quarter of this year.
+As the world’s largest multilateral financial institution, the Luxembourg-based bank also is one of the biggest providers of climate finance.